isaacpua/CS203-G5T1-AY2025T1/MCP-client/README.md

 ## Available Tools
-Tools will be pulled from MCP Server
+Tools will be pulled from https://github.com/DrLukeTan/mcp_backend_dev